daandouwe/Thesis/outline/dependency-grammar-vae.md

 This combines [Grammar VAE](Grammar Variational Autoencoder) with RNNGs.

-"Generating structures from a continuous space"
+> Generating trees from a continuous space

+A shi

 1. Basis: A generative dependency based language model (shift-reduce)